 The Way to Your Honey's Heart Is Through the Kitchen

-The Appetizer: French Kisses are a three-ingredient recipe with massive appeal.
+"French kisses" are a three-ingredient recipe with massive appeal.
 These bite-sized nuggets of puff pastry with a melty brie center, each kissed with a single saucy cranberry, are irresistible.
 But if you don't feel like baking, serve cheese.

-The Main: A simple broiled fish recipe is light and delicious, and you can prepare it with whatever fish is on sale at the market.
+A simple broiled fish recipe is light and delicious, and you can prepare it with whatever fish is on sale at the market.
 Fresh herbs and lemon juice perk it up.
 Choose your favorite herb, and you can use it for both the fish and the vegetable (and if you choose mint, you can use it to garnish your dessert as well).

 Crusty bread is effortless, but pasta is pretty easy too, and can be made ahead.

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.